ChunMinChang/blog/_posts/2017-08-31-calculating-fibonacci-numbers-by-fast-doubling.md

 } else if (n <= 2) {
   return 1; // F(1) = F(2) = 0.
 } else {
-  // Keep call itself recursively to get the answer.
+  // Keep calling itself recursively to get the answer.
   // Put the main body here.
 }
 ```